-Interim Notices may be issued for a variety of different reasons, including:
+Interim Notices may be issued for a variety of different reasons, including, but not limited to:

 - Your land has been subdivided or amalgamated;

 - The original property is now a strata of units;

 - The completion of a new building;